Quasi-compact group schemes, Hopf sheaves, and their representations: The category as a category of sheaves

-As proposed by V.~Drinfeld in \cite{kn:drinfeldfvid}, we take the second approach and consider the full sub-category of $\AQcomod{\mathcal H_q}$ of quasi-coherent, flat sheaves of $\mathcal H_q$--comodules as a replacement for $\VB(A)$ -- recall that if $\mathcal F$ is a coherent flat sheaf of $\mathcal O_A$--modules, then $\mathcal F$ is locally free (see \cite[Proposition 2]{kn:serrefvid}).
+As proposed by V.~Drinfeld in \cite{kn:drinfeldfvid} (in the context of the definition of an infinite dimensional vector bundle''), we take the second approach and consider the full subcategory of $\AQcomod{\mathcal H_q}$ with objects the quasi-coherent, flat sheaves of $\mathcal H_q$--comodules, that we denote $\AQpcomod{\mathcal H_q}$, as a replacement for $\VB_0(A)$ -- recall that if $\mathcal F$ is a coherent flat sheaf of $\mathcal O_A$--modules, then $\mathcal F$ is locally free (see \cite[Proposition 2]{kn:serrefvid}).